Menu

 — Hyperventilation is caused by a deficiency of carbon dioxide, which can be brought about by an excess of oxygen.

-Hyperventilation results in a lack of carbon dioxide in the body.
+Hyperventilation is caused by a lack of carbon dioxide in the body.

 A person should be able to overcome the symptoms of hyperventilation by slowing the breathing rate and increasing the amount of carbon dioxide in the body.